Mustafa12442/MarnixOS/README.md

-© 2025 Lostex (L2_Mozan).
+© 2025 Mustafa12442 (L2_Mozan).
 All rights reserved.
 See LICENSE for usage terms.